Lou100/FahrenheitToCelsius/README.md

 # Introduction

-This FahrenheitToCelsius App allows the user to transfer fahrenheit to celsius.
+This FahrenheitToCelsius App allows the user to convert fahrenheit to celsius in an easy simplicity way.

 # Getting Started